-Career Management hosts two career fairs in the fall semester, focused on real estate and a breadth of hospitality business sectors.
-In addition, Hotel School students may attend the university- wide career fairs hosted by Cornell Career Services.
-Employers visit campus throughout the year, to host company information sessions and interview days, as well as to participate in activities like practice interviews, career conversations and resume reviews.
+Career Management hosts two career fairs in the fall semester, one focused on real estate and the other on a breadth of hospitality business sectors.
+In addition, Hotel School students may attend the university-wide career fairs hosted by Cornell Career Services.
+Employers visit campus throughout the year to host company information sessions and interview days, as well as to participate in activities like practice interviews, career conversations and resume reviews.
 Students are encouraged to take advantage of the networking opportunities available to them through programming provided by Career Management.

-Students are expected to be aware of and abide by the Cornell Career Services Student Rights & Responsibilities Guide (http://www.career.cornell.edu/students/jobs/recruiting/policies.cfm), regarding expectations for student participation in recruiting activities.
+Students are expected to be aware of and abide by the Cornell Career Services Student Rights & Responsibilities Guide regarding expectations for student participation in recruiting activities.